 - low operational costs.
 Automation is designed to reduce your costs.
 The easiness of product replacement in the studio space, which speeds up the session, and low skill requirements for an operator, which enables simple recruitment, will positively impact product photography bills.
 Also, the high throughput of the solution is a way to reduce operational costs.

 - fast time to market.
 A product photo taken with an automated solution can make its way to the web in minutes thanks to ecommerce-integrated software.
-Photos from traditional studios would require days and a lot of file migration.
+Professional photos from traditional studios would require days and a lot of file migration.

 - higher consistency of shots.
 Once the automated studio is set up, it remains easy to save the lighting and camera positioning settings in a template, thus ensuring that all products will be shot at an identical angle and photo parameters.